 But America's strength and security also depends on ensuring that the influx of visitors, goods, and immigrants isn't just a free-for-all—that it is handled according to the nation's laws and best interests.
 That's why careers in border security or customs and immigration can be so valuable to pursue.
 The need for such professionals only seems to grow.

-Plus, check out the potential salaries: According to U.S. Customs and Border Protection, the total compensation for a U.S. border patrol agent starts at $55,863.
+Plus, check out the potential salaries: According to U.S. Customs and Border Protection, the total compensation for a U.S. border patrol agent starts at $43,635.
 And the salaries of immigration officers and customs officers are also good.
-PayScale says their median salaries are about $59,711 or $60,397, respectively.
+Immigration officers and customs officers earned a median annual salary of $71,650.

 3. Transportation Security

 After the attacks of September 11, 2001, the world was awakened to the need for improved airport security.
 Today, everyone who travels by air must be screened for things like weapons or dangerous explosives.
 In fact, 813.8 million passengers were screened by the TSA at U.S. airports in 2018.
 In addition, such screening procedures are, in some cases, also making their way to other forms of public transportation.